 The knowledge of Holy Shrimad bhagavad Gita Ji was delivered at that time when the battle of Mahabharat was about to happen.
 Devotees who read Mahabharata and Holy Gita; know well that Arjun seeing the army on both sides where his near and dear ones were standing had refused to fight?
 We will explain the reason.

-Why did Arjun Refused to Fight the Battle of Mahabharata?
+Why did Arjun Refuse to Fight the Battle of Mahabharata?

 Then the battle’s clarion blew.
 Face-to-face the army was standing.
 At that time in Arjun’s mind a righteously feeling aroused that for whom to fight?
 To the ones standing in front, by killing our uncles, brothers, will we rule?
 Like us no one is low.
 He was guilty at heart.
 He did not want war.
 Arjun had refused to fight.
 Why was the battle taking place?
 This battle cannot even be given the title of a religious battle (crusade) because it was a matter of division of wealth between two families.
 This was the reason for the Mahabharata war.
 The division of property of Kauravs and Pandavs was not happening.
 Kauravs had even refused to give half of the kingdom to the Pandavs.